 Most dog beds are designed by people, for people.
 They look nice in a catalog.
 They fall apart in 6 months, get covered in hair, and your dog ends up sleeping on the couch instead.

-We tested 12 dog beds over 8 weeks with a panel of dogs ranging from a 8-lb senior Chihuahua mix to a 110-lb German Shepherd.
-We washed covers, tested seam strength, measured support loss over time, and — most importantly — tracked which beds the dogs actually chose to sleep on.
+How we choose: these are not first-hand tests.
+We compared 12 beds across orthopedic, bolster, crate and cooling designs using published specifications, foam density and warranty data, veterinary orthopedic guidance, and recurring themes in long-term owner reports — from 8 lb seniors to 110 lb large breeds.
+We washed covers, tested seam strength, measured support loss over time, and – most importantly – tracked which beds the dogs actually chose to sleep on.

 What we found surprised us: the most expensive bed was not the most-used.
 The most-orthopedic bed was not the most comfortable for everyday use.
 And a $30 bed from Amazon out-performed a $180 “designer” orthopedic on the metrics that actually matter (joint support + durability + washability).